Elliott Bridge, Sirajganj

 Elliott Bridge (locally known as Boropool) is an old bridge over the Boral River in Sirajganj, north-western Bangladesh.
-The pillarless bridge is named after the Lieutenant Governor named Charles Alfred Elliott.
-It cost 45 thousand takas to make it.
+The pillarless bridge is named after Charles Alfred Elliott, a British Lieutenant Governor of Bengal Presidency.
+It cost 45,000 takas to make it.
 It is one of the major attractions of Sirajganj city.

 History

 The river Boral or Katakhali, which flows through the town named Sirajganj, divides the city into two parts, East and West.
 Due to its connection with the river Jamuna, the flow of water in this Katakhali was much higher.
 So in 1892, the then sub-divisional officer Bitson Bell, planned to build a bridge to solve the traffic problem between the two banks.

 The Hartland Company built the bridge, designed by Stuart Hartland who was a British engineer.
 Charles Alfred Elliott, the then Lieutenant Governor of Bengal laid its foundation stone on 6 August 1892.
 The bridge, named Elliott Bridge, is named after him.
 The bridge has since been renovated several times.